The Garden of Earthly Delights

 Skip to main content

-What is the Garden of Earthly Delights?
+What is The Garden of Earthly Delights?

 undefined

-Additionally, each post will not only be available via the world wide web, but I will also be printing out a physical copy and stapling it to the sign outside my house each week.
+Each post will not only be available via the world wide web, but I will also be printing out a physical copy and stapling it to the sign outside my house each week.
 Though we are digital workers, we should not limit our work to the digital realm.
 This breeds separation and turmoil in society.

 I will not be accepting solicitations for advice for this blog.
 I created an email address for it solicitations@earthly-delights.net, but I automatically route any mail received to it to the trash can.
 Additionally, the mail is printed, but then immediately shredded by my receptionist (who is also my cousin).